nansencenter/GreenSeasADC-portlet/readme.txt

-Directions for deployment: make war and deploy to liferay.
-Note: the proxy service might not work out of the box.
+Directions for deployment: make war with liferay sdk and deploy as a plugin in liferay